Map-A-Droid/MAD-docs/installation/phonesetup.md

 7. Go back to PogoDroid.
 Use your email address and that new "Device Password" you set up in the previous step.

-8. Now it's time to configure PogoDroid.
+8. Now it is time to configure PogoDroid.

 #### External Communication Section